nguu0123/advanced_software_system/README.md

 ## Lessons

+- What I learn is in [./LLM Knowledge/]
 - Auto instrumentation has too much unnecessary information but manual instrumentation takes times and the code looks bad
 - Bigger model is not always better (phi3 vs llama3.2)
 - Different components of a LLM agent and how they work -> Building an LLM agent is hard!!